Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Full Fock-Goncharov conjecture holds for generic configurations

 while a \tc{cyan}{cyan} arrow $v_{\lrp{n-r-2,b,r-b+2}} \tc{cyan}{\rightarrow} w_{\lrp{n-r-1,b,r-b+1}} $ is created.
 Meanwhile, if $r<n-2$, a new \tc{cyan}{cyan} arrow is created by the compositions \eqn{ v_{\lrp{n-r,b,r-b}} \rightarrow v_{\lrp{n-r-1,b,r-b+1}} \tc{cyan}{\rightarrow} \tc{blue}{\bullet} \qquad \RA \qquad v_{\lrp{n-r,b,r-b}} \tc{cyan}{\rightarrow} \tc{blue}{\bullet}, } and each of the \tc{cyan}{cyan} arrows \eqn{ v_{\lrp{n-r-1,b,r-b+1}} \tc{cyan}{\rightarrow} \tc{blue}{\bullet} } is reversed, becoming the \tc{magenta}{magenta} arrow \eqn{ v_{\lrp{n-r-1,b,r-b+1}} \tc{magenta}{\leftarrow} \tc{blue}{\bullet}. } So after performing $\itri{r}$ we obtain the quiver

 which we rearrange to

 finishing the proof. \end{proof}

 We now have all of the ingredients we need to tackle Proposition~\ref{prop:MGS}. \begin{proof} We start with $\itri{n-2}$.
-From the proof of Lemma~\ref{lem:itriframed}, we see that each time we mutate at a vertex $v_k$ in $\itri{n-2}$, all arrows between $v_k$ and $\trir{n-2}'$ terminate at $v_k$-- so $v_k$ is green.
+From the proof of Lemma~\ref{lem:itriframed}, we see that each time we mutate at a vertex $v_k$ in $\itri{n-2}$, all arrows between $v_k$ and $\trir{n-2}'$ emanate from $v_k$-- so $v_k$ is green.
 Then $\itri{n-2}$ is a green sequence.
 Using Lemmas~\ref{lem:itritri}, \ref{lem:itrifrozen}, and \ref{lem:itriframed}, performing $\itri{n-2}$ on $\widehat{Q_{s_0}}$ and rearranging vertices as indicated in the lemmas results in the quiver

 The vertices of the bottom unfrozen row are now red, while the remaining unfrozen vertices are all green.
 For consistency with the $\trir{r}$ notation, let's only consider unfrozen vertices when indexing the rows.
 So the bottom unfrozen row we'll call row $n-2$, the one above it row $n-3$, and so forth.
 This quiver is very similar to the one we started with.
 Above row $n-2$ the only relevant difference is the introduction of the \tc{magenta}{magenta} arrows from $\trir{n-3}'$ to row $n-2$.
 Referring to the proof of Lemma~\ref{lem:itritri}, we note that no vertex of mutation in the sequence $\itri{n-4}$ shares an arrow with row $n-2$.
 As a result, no composition affecting these arrows can occur until we mutate at row $n-3$.
 That is, the subsequence $\itri{n-4}$ of $\itri{n-3}$ proceeds exactly as before, with these \tc{magenta}{magenta} arrows tagging along for the ride.
-Then prior to mutation through row $n-3$, there is a \tc{cyan}{cyan} arrow terminating at $v_{\lrp{2,b,n-b-2}}$ for all but one of the \tc{magenta}{magenta} arrows emanating from $v_{\lrp{1,b,n-b-1}}$.
+Then prior to mutation through row $n-3$, there is a \tc{cyan}{cyan} arrow emanating from $v_{\lrp{2,b,n-b-2}}$ for all but one of the \tc{magenta}{magenta} arrows terminating at $v_{\lrp{1,b,n-b-1}}$.
 These paired \tc{magenta}{magenta} arrows are canceled upon mutation at $v_{\lrp{2,b,n-b-2}}$.
 So after performing $\itri{n-3}$ and rearranging frozen vertices, we have

 Now the unfrozen vertices of rows $n-2$ and $n-3$ are red and the remaining unfrozen vertices are green.
 We can employ the reasoning just used for $\itri{n-3}$ to the remaining subsequences $\itri{n-4}, \itri{n-5}, \dots, \itri{1}$.
 The resulting quiver is